ArcadeHustle/LindyLiberation/README.md

 https://teknogods.github.io/compatibility/lindbergh-yellow.htm<br>
 https://teknogods.github.io/compatibility/lindbergh-red-ex.htm<br>

 "Until fall 2017, to own a multi you had to make a choice ... and go to the cashier!
-Darksoft version with its original versions but its keyboard selection and the Jackalus version without keyboard but deemed less stable."<br>
+Darksoft version with its original versions but its keyboard selection and the Jackalus version without keyboard but deemed less stable.
 And then Crediar posted download links for a new version.
 A post appeared on Arcade Project but quickly deleted by the administrators.
-Official reason: system still in operation Unofficial reason: the multi still bring a lot of money to the two dealers holding the precious secret." https://sega-lindbergh-underground.blogspot.com/2019/01/multi-jackalus-crediar.html<br>
+Official reason: system still in operation Unofficial reason: the multi still bring a lot of money to the two dealers holding the precious secret."<br>
+https://sega-lindbergh-underground.blogspot.com/2019/01/multi-jackalus-crediar.html<br>
 https://translate.google.com/translate?sl=auto&tl=en&u=https%3A%2F%2Fsega-lindbergh-underground.blogspot.com%2F2019%2F01%2Fmulti-jackalus-crediar.html<br>